oimodeler/oimodeler/docs/source/data.rst

 Finally let's plot the square visibility as the function of the spatial frequency for :

-- the unfiltered data in light grey.
+- the unfiltered data in orange with a wide line width
-- the filtered data with a colorscale based on the wavlelength (in μm)
+- the filtered data in black

 To plot the unfiltered data without removing the filter we can use the ``removeFilter=True`` option of the :func:`oimData.plot <oimodeler.oimData.oimData.plot>` method.

 .. code-block:: ipython3